METHYL RED-VOGES PROSKAUER (MR-VP) BROTH

 MR-negative organisms, such as Klebsiella pneumoniae and Enterobacter aerogenes, further metabolize the fermentation products by decarboxylation.
-The result is an alkaline reaction (no red color) due to the production of acetyl-methyl carbinol, a neutral-reacting end product.
+The result is an alkaline reaction (no red color) due to the production of acetoin which neutralizes the pH and results in no red color development.

 Clark and Lubs developed MR-VP Broth which allowed both the MR and VP tests to be performed from the same inoculated medium by aliquoting portions to different tubes.